ptv1811/pexels/README.md

 Allow users to mark and store favorite photos for quicker access in the future.

 **Support for Dark Theme**
-Provide full support for dark mode following Material You guidelines.
+Provide full support for dark mode following Material guidelines.